Shockp/Backend-Projects/README.md

-# Trading-Bot
+# FinTech Projects
-Trading Bot made with Pandas, Numpy and Scikit-learn
+Repository with the fintech projects finished.